Nimith-Nimeshana/Nimith-Nimeshana/README.md

 - 👋 Hi, I’m @Nimith-Nimeshana
 - 👀 I’m interested in Music of MJ & JB aslo Girls
 - 🌱 Joab as electronic engineering, also I do developing solutions.
-- 💞️ I’m looking to collaborate on Something
 - 📫 How to reach me -: Email - blackwolf.nimith@gmail.com _ Instagram - nimith_nimeshana

 <!---